DeepFrame/VisionAI/services/image_grouping/Notebooks/README.md

-# Face Detection and Clustering Module
+# VisionAI - Face Detection and Recognition System

 This repository provides a complete pipeline for **face detection, embedding extraction, clustering, and portrait selection** using Python.
 The system can handle multiple images, remove blurry faces, and organize faces by identity.